MattyCi/learn-terraform/README.md

     - another reason is that a developer may forget to commit their state file after making changess
     - some recommended practices:
       - storing state file in s3 and configuring terraform to pull/push the state file automatically when running `terraform apply`
+    - terraform will automatically encrypt the state file when remote storing is specified
+    - **NOTE**: there is a "bootstrapping" process where you should specify the S3 bucket or whatever infrastructure you need to store the state remotely
   - you can configure all kinds of remote backends to store the state file https://developer.hashicorp.com/terraform/language/settings/backends/configuration

 - `terraform plan`